Maple Leafs sign forward Josh Leivo to one-year extension

 TORONTO — The Toronto Maple Leafs have signed forward Josh Leivo on a one-year extension worth US$925,000.

 Leivo, 24, has recorded one assist in five games for the Maple Leafs this season.
-The Innisfil, Ont., native has collected 19 points (nine goals, 10 assists) in 46 career NHL games with the Maple Leafs.
+The Innisfil, Ont., native has collected 19 points (nine goals, 10 assists) in 46 career NHL games, all with Toronto.

+Although Leivo is often made a healthy scratch, coach Mike Babcock said it was important to sign him.

+"We just think he's a player we like, so why wouldn't we?" said Babcock.
+"I don't think it has gone as good for him this year as last year.
+When he gets his next opportunity, he has to take someone's job."

 He also has 124 points (51 goals, 73 assists) in 171 regular season games with the American Hockey League's Toronto Marlies and was named an AHL All-Star in 2015-16.
 In 35 career Calder Cup playoff games in the AHL, Leivo has registered eight goals and 19 assists.